Lukas Franks PI

 “You’re joking.”

-“Lukas, my friend, it’s not healthy to mess with the Organitskaya.
+“Lukas, my friend, even for you it’s not healthy to mess with the Organitskaya.
 If they say stop looking, stop looking.”

-“I get it, but I want to know why.”
+“I get it, but I need to know why.”

 “And you want me to find out?
 Screw that Lukas, I’m no infoWhore.”